JanHerca/urantiapedia/output/wikijs/article/William_S_Sadler_Jr/Concerning_Human_Survival.md

 Needless to say that this attempt to reduce human survival to a mathematical formula--to percentages--is wholly based on assumptions.
 Let us take a look at these assumptions.

-1\.
-Assumption No. 1.
+### 1. Assumption No. 1.

-> We have the testimony of the Creator Son--that the road to eternal life is straight and narrow and that the door thereto is also narrow.
+We have the testimony of the Creator Son--that the road to eternal life is straight and narrow and that the door thereto is also narrow.

->
-> But that is not exactly what Jesus said:
+But that is not exactly what Jesus said:

->
-> > “You also have another saying among you, and one that contains much truth: That the way which leads to eternal life is straight and narrow, that the door which leads thereto is likewise narrow." [(1828.7) 166:3.3](https://www.urantia.org/urantia-book-standardized/paper-166-last-visit-northern-perea#U166_3_3)
+> “You also have another saying among you, and one that contains much truth: That the way which leads to eternal life is straight and narrow, that the door which leads thereto is likewise narrow."
+(1828.7) 166:3.3

->
-> Here Jesus is making use of a common saying for teaching purposes.
+Here Jesus is making use of a common saying for teaching purposes.
 While he did say that this folk saying contained much truth--he did not say that it was factual--he did not present it as an original and persona pronouncement.

->
-> The Master utilizes this saying as illustrative material in his teaching, just as Peter made use of a then current story about the rich man and Lazarus.
-This story well illustrated certain things which Peter wished to impress upon his hearers, but it does not follow that the apostle meant to accept or endorse all the other theological implications which were to be found in this story. [(1854.5) 169:3.0](https://www.urantia.org/urantia-book-standardized/paper-169-last-teaching-pella#U169_3_0)
+The Master utilizes this saying as illustrative material in his teaching, just as Peter made use of a then current story about the rich man and Lazarus.
+This story well illustrated certain things which Peter wished to impress upon his hearers, but it does not follow that the apostle meant to accept or endorse all the other theological implications which were to be found in this story.
+(1854.5) 169:3.0

->
-> Comparatively speaking, the path to survival may be "straight and narrow" but that does not in any way validate any mathematical computation as to the percentage of mortals who will survive.
+Comparatively speaking, the path to survival may be "straight and narrow" but that does not in any way validate any mathematical computation as to the percentage of mortals who will survive.

->
-> The door to survival may also be narrow, but since Jesus himself is that door, we may be assured that it is wide enough to admit every mortal who really wants to find God and be mustered into the Corps of the Finality.
+The door to survival may also be narrow, but since Jesus himself is that door, we may be assured that it is wide enough to admit every mortal who really wants to find God and be mustered into the Corps of the Finality.

->
-> > "Every one who desires shall find entrance" [(1829.2) 166:3.5](https://www.urantia.org/urantia-book-standardized/paper-166-last-visit-northern-perea#U166_3_5)
+> "Every one who desires shall find entrance" (1829.2) 166:3.5

-2\.
-Assumption No. 2.
+### 2. Assumption No. 2.

-> > "The road to destruction is broad and many choose to go this way."
+> "The road to destruction is broad and many choose to go this way."

->
-> Remember, this is part of the folk saying.
+Remember, this is part of the folk saying.
 While Jesus implies that "many" go this wrong way, he does not say how many.

-3\.
-Assumption No. 3.
+### 3. Assumption No. 3.

-> The adjutants of worship and wisdom.
+The adjutants of worship and wisdom.
 The assumption that one-sixth of the world's inhabitants are mentally disqualified for survival in that they do not have the adjutant spirits of worship and wisdom is wholly a conjecture.
 Such beings could not be human--they would belong to the prehuman category of the simian tribes.
 Such creatures might be described as imbeciles.

->
-> Large numbers of feebleminded and retarded individuals, while being subnormal, might not be subhuman.
+Large numbers of feebleminded and retarded individuals, while being subnormal, might not be subhuman.
 They know something about the difference between right and wrong.
 They might well have virgin Adjusters.

->
-> Our business as kingdom builders is to spread the "good news."
+Our business as kingdom builders is to spread the "good news."
 It is indeed the purpose of the Urantia Revelation to "save souls."
 As to whether one-tenth or three-fourths of present day mortals will survive, we do not know--cannot know.
 In common parlance, "It is none of our business."

-4\.
-Assumption No. 4.
+### 4. Assumption No. 4.

-> The conclusion that one-sixth of the world's population is "faithless, slothful, and sinful," and therefore is unfit for survival, is again a conjecture.
+The conclusion that one-sixth of the world's population is "faithless, slothful, and sinful," and therefore is unfit for survival, is again a conjecture.
 How can we sit in judgment of the real motivation of such persons?

->
-> In this connection, it might be well to recall a passage on Page 63 of _The Urantia Book_.
+In this connection, it might be well to recall a passage on Page 63 of _The Urantia Book_.
 It reads:

->
-> > "If such a human mind is sincerely and spiritually motivated, if such a human soul desires to know God and become like him, honestly wants to do the Father’s will, there exists no negative influence of mortal deprivation nor positive power of possible interference which can prevent such a divinely motivated soul from securely ascending to the portals of Paradise." [(63.5) 5:1.7](https://www.urantia.org/urantia-book-standardized/paper-5-gods-relation-individual#U5_1_7)
+> "If such a human mind is sincerely and spiritually motivated, if such a human soul desires to know God and become like him, honestly wants to do the Father’s will, there exists no negative influence of mortal deprivation nor positive power of possible interference which can prevent such a divinely motivated soul from securely ascending to the portals of Paradise."
+(63.5) 5:1.7

-5\.
-Assumption No. 5.
+### 5. Assumption No. 5.

-> The assumption that one-third of the present day human race does not want to survive is wholly speculative.
+The assumption that one-third of the present day human race does not want to survive is wholly speculative.
 It is not given us to know the inner longings and deep-seatd desires of our fellow men.

->
-> But, in this connection we might well ponder the encouragement found on Pages 69 and 70 of _The Urantia Book_:
+But, in this connection we might well ponder the encouragement found on Pages 69 and 70 of _The Urantia Book_:

->
-> > "When the mind believes God and the soul knows God, and when, with the fostering Adjuster, they all desire God, then is survival assured.
+> "When the mind believes God and the soul knows God, and when, with the fostering Adjuster, they all desire God, then is survival assured.
 Limitations of intellect, curtailment of education, deprivation of culture, impoverishment of social status, even inferiority of the human standards of morality resulting from the unfortunate lack of educational, cultural, and social advantages, cannot invalidate the presence of the divine spirit in such unfortunate and humanly handicapped but believing individuals.
-The indwelling of the Mystery Monitor constitutes the inception and insures the possibility of the potential of growth and survival of the immortal soul." [(69.8) 5:5.13](https://www.urantia.org/urantia-book-standardized/paper-5-gods-relation-individual#U5_5_13)
+The indwelling of the Mystery Monitor constitutes the inception and insures the possibility of the potential of growth and survival of the immortal soul."
+(69.8) 5:5.13

-6\.
-Assumption No. 6.
+### 6. Assumption No. 6.

-> Experienced Adjusters.
+Experienced Adjusters.
 The fact that a "certain Adjuster" who functions on Urantia had indwelt fifteen minds in Orvonton who failed to survive, does not necessarily mean that his experience in other superuniverses was similar--so that he had indwelt 105 nonsurvivors.

->
-> In other superuiverses many of his hosts may have experienced Spirit fusion, or even Son fusion.
+In other superuiverses many of his hosts may have experienced Spirit fusion, or even Son fusion.
 Even the Solitary Messenger who indites Paper 109 confesses that he does not actually know about the Adjuster's experiences in other superuniverses.

->
-> It would be unsafe to generalize about mortal survival throughout the grand universe, or on Urantia, from the experience of a single Thought Adjuster.
+It would be unsafe to generalize about mortal survival throughout the grand universe, or on Urantia, from the experience of a single Thought Adjuster.

-CONCLUSIONS
+### Conclusions

 1. In general, speculation and conjectures are legitimate.
 Such thinking strengthens the creative imagination and enlarges the cosmic horizons.
 Our unseen and superhuman friends often indulge in speculation.
 We find numerous such conjectures recorded in _The Urantia Book_.